ffrgb/meshviewer/README.md

 - [BrowserStack](https://www.browserstack.com/) for providing an awesome testing service for hundreds of browsers
 - [Travis CI](https://travis-ci.org/) for building meshviewer on every push and pull request
 - [Scrutinizer CI](https://scrutinizer-ci.com/g/ffrgb/meshviewer/) for testing code quality on every push and pull request
-- [Crowdin](https://crowdin.com/) for providing an easy non-developer translation environment
+- [POEditor](https://poeditor.com/join/project/VZBjPNNic9) for providing an easy non-developer translation environment
+- [Netlify](https://app.netlify.com/sites/meshviewer/deploys) preview for every PR and also provide a [page with current develop branch](https://meshviewer.netlify.com/)

 These tools need a lot of infrastructures and provide a free account for open source software.